Ubuntu-Solutions-Engineering/juju-charm-osi/README.md

 # Overview
-> Runs the single installer on a bare metal machine
+> Runs Ubuntu OpenStack Installer

 This is more than likely not what you want, pretty specific to our testing needs.